Non-equilibrium lifetimes of DNA under electronic current in a molecular junction: Results

 The Landauer blowtorch effect refers to the {\it kinetic} destabilisation/stabilisation of a system when local fluctuations are spatially inhomogeneous.
 Even if the average potential landscape favours stability, regions of enhanced local noise can effectively lower barriers and promote escape, as if a ``blowtorch” were applied selectively along the reaction coordinate.
 The reverse is also observed at low voltages where regions of high temperature and moderate viscosity lead to diminished local density, which if located at the critical point can impede escapes and, thus, enhance stability.
-Within the Langevin framework, this is captured by a coordinate-dependent effective temperature $T(x)$ defined through the generalized fluctuation-dissipation relation \cite{preston2021}
+Within the Langevin framework, this is captured by a coordinate-dependent effective temperature $T(x)$ defined through the generalised fluctuation-dissipation relation \cite{preston2021}

-The presence of non-equilibrium electronic viscosity and dissipation results into inhomogeneous effective temperature $T(x)$.
+{ Eq.(\ref{Tx}) provides a definition of the local effective temperature $T(x)$ rather than a true fluctuation-dissipation theorem.
+Only in equilibrium - that is, when the left and right chemical potentials are equal - does Eq.(\ref{Tx}) reduce to the genuine fluctuation-dissipation relation.
+In this limit, the $x$-dependences of the numerator and denominator cancel, and $T(x)$ coincides with the electrode temperature. } The presence of non-equilibrium electronic viscosity and random forces result into inhomogeneous effective temperature $T(x)$.
 When $T(x)$ varies significantly with $x$, the system no longer behaves as having a single temperature, leading to locally biased fluctuations and dissipation.

 Fig. \ref{fig:Blowtorch} highlights the role of coordinate-dependent dissipation and noise, manifesting as a Landauer-type blowtorch effect.
 Fig. \ref{fig:Blowtorch}(a) shows the consequences of spatially inhomogeneous effective temperature for dynamics.
 MFPTs are shorter for $V>0.5$ V when electronic viscosity and noise are included (solid line), demonstrating that the blowtorch effect reduces stability beyond the influence of non-equilibrium electronic forces alone.
 However, at the intermediate voltage range 0.2 -- 0.5 V the effect is opposite and we observe extra stabilisation of the junction due to blowtorch effect.